Lop010/ScoreSaberWidget-Lop01-s-Edit/README.md

 - Copy a user ID from their ScoreSaber URL (the string of numbers in the URL)
 - Long press the widget and hit "Edit Widget"
 - Set "Parameter" to their user ID

+Have questions?
+Join the discord and feel free to ask: https://discord.gg/hBuqdKArR7